yogeshbdeshpande/c2pa-attestation/attestation-design.md

 As before, an arrow from `A` to `B` indicates that `B` cannot be changed without invalidating the manifest.
 Practically, this means that the attestation and Claim Signature can both be stripped and replaced, but neither can be changed independently.

 ### Multiple Explicit Attestations
-This specification supports more than one attestation for a claim – for example, there may be one attestation for code running in an enclave, and a second for the overall platform (the “rich OS.”)
+This specification supports more than one attestation for a Claim – for example, there may be one attestation for code running in an enclave, and a second for the overall platform (the “rich OS.”)

 If more than one attestation is required then they are ordered and each subsequent attestation is over the Partial Claim containing the prior attestations.
 For example, if two attestations are required, the first attestation to be added will be over the Partial Claim with no attestation assertions.
 The first attestation assertion is then added to the Claim, and the second attestation will be over the claim with just the first attestation assertion included.
 Of course, the second attestation assertion is then added, and the resulting finalized Claim is signed by the Claim Creator.

 The cryptographic dependencies are illustrated in Figure Q.  The manifest is built from the top to the bottom.
-An arrow from A to B indicates that B cryptographically depends on A.
+An arrow from A to B indicates that B has a cryptographic dependence on A.

 ``` mermaid
 graph TB;